 6. Software costs

-In some instances specialised security software may be required to solve the problem or prevent a further recurrence in the future.
+In some instances, specialised security software may be required to solve the problem or prevent its recurrence.

 Many of these software programs come with significant lump-sum price tags.